engrrajib/jitsi-orga-addon/README.md

 Format:
 `{"name":"<ENTER READABLE NAME HERE", "jitsi-room":"<ENTER THE jitsi room-id of destination room here>"}` for multiple conference rooms, just add multiple of this lines with an `,` at the end of each other, except for the last element.

+## Need more features?
+If you need more features like LDAP Authentication or permission groups, feel free to contact me: jitsi-orga@support.philipprogramm.de

+## Questions or Feedback
+If you have questions or feedback for me, feel free to contact me under jitsi-orga@support.philipprogramm.de or leave a ticket under "Issues"

+Have fun!